DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/flashing.rst

 #.
 Insert the SD card into your computer
 #.
 Start the RPi imaging tool
 #.
-We recommend selecting "Raspberry Pi OS Lite" as the operating system
+We recommend selecting "Raspberry Pi OS Lite (Legacy)" as the operating system
 #.
 Click "Choose SD card" and select the card
 #.
 Click "Write" and wait until a completion message appears